NikolasEnt/Advanced-Lane-Lines/README.md

 ### Binary images

 The code for these operations is presented under *Create of thresholded binary image* header.
-Different Sobel transformation (including magnitude and direction) were implemented as well as red and saturation channels binary thresholds.
+Different transformation, such as Sobel transformation (including magnitude and direction) were implemented as well as red and saturation channels binary thresholds.

 Unfortunately, the optimal combination of these filters which is able to separate pixels of lane line from background on snapshots from all three videos was not found.
 Shadows and glares are quite challenging.
 (For first two videos such filter combination was successfully found).
 That is why an idea of using adaptive thresholds, which is described and discussed in detail below, arose.
 A red channel image was used for white line finding and on a linear combination of the red and saturation channels (computes as *`img[:,:,2]+0.5*s_hls(img)`* where *s_hls* - returns saturation channel of a given color image) - for the yellow line (red channel only also works for yellow line, but such combination seems to perform better).
-An example is given below.
+An example of image, used for yellow line detection, is given below.

 ![Grayscale red+0.5sat image](readme_img/s_hls_red.png)